rafael-santiago/zacarias/doc/MANUAL.md

 1. Who you are.
 Use ``--user`` option to inform it.
 2. What password you are looking for.
 Use ``--alias`` option to inform it.
-3. How much (in seconds) ``Zacarias`` must wait for you to be read to receive your password at the right place.
+3. How much (in seconds) ``Zacarias`` must wait for you to be ready to receive your password at the expected place.
    Use the option ``--timeout``.
 By default it is fixed to 3 seconds.

 ```